LouiseSteward/learn/covid-19-guide-for-community-health-workers/text/04-protecting-yourself-from-covid-19.md

 ### 4-7 What should be used to clean and disinfect surfaces and equipment?

-Clean the surfaces around the patient or where you are working at least twice daily with soap and water followed by two teaspoons (10ml) of bleach in 1 litre of water or a cup (250 ml) of Jik in 1 litre of water.
+Clean the surfaces around the patient or where you are working at least twice daily with soap and water followed by two teaspoons (10 ml) of bleach in 1 litre of water or a cup (250 ml) of Jik in 1 litre of water.
 Disinfect equipment such as stethoscopes with a 70% alcohol sanitiser after each use.

 ## Wearing a cloth mask in public